gvwilson/sdxpy/src/viewer/index.md

 that is,
 we go to the end of a long line and then move up to a shorter one.
-The problem is that `up` and `down` only change the cursor's idea of the row it is on, and don't check that the column position is still inside the text.
+The problem is that `up` and `down` only change the cursor's idea of the row it is on;
+they don't check that the column position is still inside the text.
 The fix is simple:

 [% inc file="clip_fixed.py" keep="cursor" %]